-The SIXHIARA project, financed by Cooperación Galega through calls for projects, aims to strengthen institutions in the areas of geographic information systems, hydrogeology and hydrology for the teams at DNGRH, ARA Sul and ARA Norte, which are responsible for the planning and management of water resources in Mozambique.
-At the moment, the other ARAs in the country are also receiving collaboration thanks to the support of Dutch Water Authorities (DWA) and its Blue Deal project.
+The SIXHIARA project, financed by Cooperación Galega through the call for projects, had the objective of institutional strengthening in the field of Geographic Information Systems, hydrogeology and hydrology of the DNGRH team, from ARA-Sul, IP and from ARA-Norte, IP; responsible for the planning and management of water resources in Mozambique.
+We also collaborated with the rest of the country’s ARAs IP with the support of the Dutch water authorities (DWA) and their Blue Deal project.

 Problems posed by the project

-The Administrações Regionais de Águas de Moçambique (ARAs) are the agencies responsible for water management and planning in Mozambique, with a work area spanning 100,000-200,000 km2.
+The Administrações Regionais de Águas de Moçambique Institutos Públicos (ARAs IP) are the agencies responsible for water management and planning in Mozambique, with a work area spanning 100,000-200,000 km2.
 Their main function is the operational management and protection of water resources (hydrological plan, water registry, waterworks, hydrological data and water policing).

 Managing water resources properly requires a thorough knowledge of the same, a global vision at territorial level and constant updating of the data.